robert-solomon12/Customer_Analytics_Telecom_Project/README.md

 ## Best Model Selection
-   - Detailed Analysis of Best Performing Model:
   - Summary of model performances using resamples
   - Confusion Matrix and ROC Curve

-# For more information on the above methods employed, the presentation slides can be found [here](https://github.com/robert-solomon12/Customer_Analytics_Telecom_Project/blob/main/Telekom_Analytics_Pre.pdf)
+# For more detailed information on the above methods employed, the presentation slides can be found [here](https://github.com/robert-solomon12/Customer_Analytics_Telecom_Project/blob/main/Telekom_Analytics_Pre.pdf)